 Everyone loves treehouses, right?
 A simple tree house design can create a whole new world that will let a child’s imagination run free.
 Well, here are some World Renowned Treehouses that will totally amaze you and capture even an adult’s imagination.
 I’m talking about the famous treehouses built by Treehouse Masters, Pete Nelson, who has for 25 years traveled across the globe, creating the most environmentally sustainable, architecturally unique and whimsical treehouses in the world.
-All photos I share in this post of world renowned Treehouse Masters treehouses are credited to Pete Nelson and Nelson Treehouse and Supply.
+All photos I share in this post of the Treehouse Masters cool treehouses are credited to Pete Nelson and Nelson Treehouse and Supply.

 Nelson’s treehouses are designed to accentuate the beauty of the trees themselves.
 Nelson sees his creations as an enhancement to the natural landscape he chooses to build upon rather than as an intrusion.
 As a cross between an architect, a custom shipwright, builder/craftsman AND a tree lover, Nelson can’t stand the thought of clearing out property for a guest house or vacation home, so he helps clients perch these properties in trees.